My Barrow

 A horticultural Heritage

-In Chelsea’s Great Pavilion this year I was completely charmed by the display of bright-as-a-button auriculas exhibited by W. & S. Lockyer - so much so, in fact, that it was one of our Favourite Things from Chelsea.
+In Chelsea’s Great Pavilion this year we were completely charmed by the display of bright-as-a-button auriculas exhibited by W. & S. Lockyer - so much so, in fact, that it was one of our Favourite Things from Chelsea.

 The passion of the Lockyer family for this endearing and historic little plant really came across in the display.
 The family nursery is the holder of the National Collection of auriculas, and happily enough, adjacent to the Lockyer exhibit was located the equally-striking Plant Heritage display - the perfect place to find out more about the National Collections and the work of Plant Heritage.

-I’d certainly heard of the National Collections, and have even visited several.
-I realised they could be described as a ‘living library’ of varieties within a plant genus - but that was the extent of my knowledge.
-So I was fascinated to talk to Gill Groombridge from Plant Heritage, who was kind enough to fill in some details for me, by showing me around the display.
+We’d certainly heard of the National Collections, and have even visited several.
+We realised they could be described as a ‘living library’ of varieties within a plant genus - but that was the extent of our knowledge.
+So we were fascinated to talk to Gill Groombridge from Plant Heritage, who was kind enough to fill in some details for us, by showing us around the display.

 Plant collections can often be the amalgamation of several lifetimes’ work - hundreds of years of expertise, selective breeding, and careful development.
 And just as an inanimate object which represents a pinnacle of achievement - a Mona Lisa or a David - can be documented, protected and preserved, a collection of living plants must also be the recipient of ongoing care and attention.
 More so, in fact - since if the attention falls away, these irreplaceable plants will simply be lost.